Below I describe selected output grouped by topic.

 The paper discusses current approaches to why perfect and evidentiality go together and presents new data from Georgian.
 This data challenge existing theories and shed some light on the nature of perfect of evidentiality.

 Adyghe is a Northwest Caucasian language, spoken mostly in the Caucasus.
 I'm proud to have participated in a series of fieldwork trips to the national republic Adyghea organised and funded by the Russian State University for the Humanities in 2004-2010.
 Such trips, or expeditions, are a hallmark of Russian typological tradition, largely thanks to the efforts of late A.E.
 Kibrik.
 Instead of bringing a consultant to the classroom, which is the common practice for the Field Methods in the U.S., a group of people goes into the field to work on a language.
 In such a setting, one gets acquainted not only with the language itself, but also with the culture of its speakers, which is an essential part of being a fieldworker.
 Theoretical research is combined with the language documentation component, including, as the ultimate goal, writing a reference grammar with a significant amount of elicited texts.
-It's in these expeditions where I got the training I have now, learned how to handle raw data and how to analyse them.
-Without that, it would be impossible for me to have the cross-linguistic component in my dissertation.
+It's in these expeditions where I got the training I have now.

 Adyghe is a polysynthetic language with complex and fascinating morphological patterns.
 Over the years, I have mainly worked on the tense and aspect system, and constraints on affix ordering.
 I have been investigating semantics of various tense and aspect suffixes, whose inventory in Adyghe goes beyond the familiar and includes things like 'pretend that p'.
 In particular, I was working on the so-called double past, which led me to the exploration of semantic typology of pluperfects, their non-temporal values and possible application of inertia worlds apparatus in this domain.